Religion in Hong Kong: Catholicism

-The Roman Catholic Church in Hong Kong was established as an apostolic prefecture in 1841 and as an Apostolic Vicariate in 1874.
+The Catholic Church in Hong Kong was established as an apostolic prefecture in 1841 and as an Apostolic Vicariate in 1874.
 It became a diocese in 1946.
 About 379,000 Hong Kong people are Catholics as of 2016, many of them immigrants from the Philippines.

 Masses are conducted in Cantonese, with around three-fifths of the parishes providing services in English and in Tagalog (for the Filipino community) in some cases.

 The diocese has established its own administrative structure while maintaining close links with the Pope and other Catholic communities around the world.
 The assistant secretary-general of the Federation of Asian Bishops' Conferences has his office in Hong Kong.
 The diocese runs around 320 Catholic schools and kindergartens which have about 286,000 pupils.
 The Catholic Board of Education of Hong Kong assists this area.
 Medical and social services include about six hospitals, 15 clinics, 13 social centres, 15 hostels, 12 homes for the aged, 15 rehabilitation service centres and many self-help clubs and associations.
-Caritas—which runs many youth and social organisations and a hospital—is the official social welfare arm of the Roman Catholic Church in Hong Kong.
+Caritas—which runs many youth and social organisations and a hospital—is the official social welfare arm of the Catholic Church in Hong Kong.

 To reach people through the media, the diocese publishes two weekly newspapers: Kung Kao Po and Sunday Examiner.
 In addition, the Diocesan Audio-Visual Centre produces tapes and films for use in schools and parishes and, overall, the Hong Kong Catholic Social Communications Office acts as an information and public relations channel for the diocese.

 Protestantism

 The presence of the Protestant community dates back to 1841.

 According to the data of HKSAR government, about 480,000 Protestants live in Hong Kong as of 2016; major denominations are Adventists, Anglicans, Baptists, Lutherans, the Christian and Missionary Alliance, the Church of Christ in China, Methodists, Pentecostals and the Salvation Army.

 Protestant organisations operate three post-secondary institutions: the Chung Chi College at the Chinese University of Hong Kong, the Hong Kong Baptist University and Lingnan University.
 They run around 144 secondary schools, 192 primary schools, 273 kindergartens and 116 nurseries.

 The Protestant community operates about 16 theological seminaries and Bible institutes, 16 publishing houses and 57 bookshops.
 They run seven hospitals, 18 clinics and 59 social service organisations, 74-day care centres, 17 children's homes, 35 homes for the elderly, 106 elderly centres, two schools for the blind and deaf, 47 training centres for the mentally handicapped and 15 camp sites.

 Two weekly newspapers, The Christian Weekly and The Christian Times, are run by Protestants.
 Two ecumenical bodies facilitate cooperative work among the Protestant churches in Hong Kong.
 The older one, dating from 1915, is the Hong Kong Chinese Christian Churches Union.
 The other one is the Hong Kong Christian Council, formed in 1954.

-As in mainland China, Protestant churches in Hong Kong provide religious care to all who attend worship services.